 Our Mission

-The MGGG Redistricting Lab is a research group at Tisch College of Tufts University that grew out of an informal research collective called the Metric Geometry and Gerrymandering Group.
-The Lab is led by PI Moon Duchin.
-Our staff has expertise and interests spanning mathematics (geometry, topology, discrete math, dynamics), algorithms, software development, geography, STS, and policy.
-We research data science interventions for civil rights.
+The Data and Democracy Lab (formerly MGGG Redistricting Lab) anchors the Data and Democracy Research Initiative at the University of Chicago.
+Led by PI Moon Duchin, the Lab grew out of an informal research collective called the Metric Geometry and Gerrymandering Group.
+Together with our close collaborators, we have expertise and interests spanning mathematics (geometry, topology, discrete math, dynamics), algorithms, software development, geography, science studies, law, and policy.
+We research data science interventions – better mechanisms, better models, better metrics – for democracy.

 Our goals are these:

-- to pursue cutting-edge research in the basic science and practically relevant applications of geometry, topology, and computing to the redistricting problem;
+- to pursue cutting-edge research in the basic science and practically relevant applications of geometry, topology, and computing to the design of democratic mechanisms, including but not limited to redistricting and ranked choice voting;

-- to build open-source tools and resources that create public access and analytical power for better understanding districts and their consequences;
+- to build open-source tools and resources that create public access and analytical power for better understanding election systems and their consequences;

 - to offer formal and informal expert consulting to stakeholders on all sides.